microsoft/playwright.dev/python/docs/api/class-page.md

 1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
 1. Use [page.mouse](./api/class-page.md#pagemouse) to click in the center of the element.
-1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
+1. Wait for initiated navigations to either succeed or fail, unless `no_wait_after` option is set.
 1. Ensure that the element is now checked.
 If not, this method rejects.

 When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
 Passing zero timeout disables this.